decioferreira/bootstrap-generators/README.md

 # Bootstrap Generators

-Bootstrap-generators provides [Twitter Bootstrap](http://twitter.github.com/bootstrap/) generators for Rails 3.1.
+Bootstrap-generators provides [Twitter Bootstrap](http://twitter.github.com/bootstrap/) generators for Rails 4 (for older releases, check the related branch).
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 Checkout http://decioferreira.github.com/bootstrap-generators.

 ## Installing Gem